rimonim/working_predictions/exploratory_analysis.md

 #### Model 4: LTM = Summed Proportional Associations, WM = Conditional Load Threshold

-Ness and Meltzer-Asscher (2021)
+So far we've seen that conditional probability is a really strong predictor of the Experiment 1 results, while Experiment 2 results are much more closely tied to `p_posterior` (i.e. cue probability times cue-conditional probability).
+What could account for this difference between the two experiments?

-"At every stage during sentence processing, multiple representations in long-term memory are pre-activated.
+Ness and Meltzer-Asscher (2021) propose the following model for linguistic processing: "At every stage during sentence processing, multiple representations in long-term memory are pre-activated.
 Many different factors contribute to the activation level of a word: the context, lexical properties of the word (e.g., frequency), idiosyncratic influences, and random noise.
 Once the activation level of a certain word reaches a retrieval threshold, this word is regarded as retrieved, which initiates its integration into the sentence's representation being built in WM."

 ##### Results
 ```r